CodyBrouwers/final_project_music_visualizer/README.md

-Sinatra
+Music Visualizer Final Project
 =============

-Brought to you by Lighthouse Labs
+Brought to you by Andrew, Bruno, and Cody

 ## Getting Started